tksventures/smart-contracts/waves/README.md

 - [surfboard](https://www.npmjs.com/package/@waves/surfboard)
 - [waves-private-node](https://hub.docker.com/r/wavesplatform/waves-private-node)

-Unlike most testing suites, the timelock test suite waits for blocks to elapse in real-time..
+_Unlike most testing suites, the timelock test suite waits for blocks to elapse in real-time..
 Mocked functions/values were avoided to keep all transactions included in the unit tests as explorable on-chain data.
-The unit tests will connect to a local node running on the machine (where the dApp was deployed) to check block height as needed.
+The unit tests will connect to a local node running on the machine (where the dApp was deployed) to check block height as needed._

+- run `surfboard test` from the `waves` directory

 ## Credits